stefanspringer1/SwiftXML/README.md

 If `internalEntityAutoResolve` is set to `true`, the parser first tries to replace the internal entities by using the declarations in the internal subset of the document before calling an `InternalEntityResolver`.

+The content of external parsed entities are not inserted by default, but they are if you set `insertExternalParsedEntities` to `true`.
+You can provides a method in the argument `externalParsedEntitySystemResolver` to resolved the system identitfier of the external parsed entity to an URL.
+You can also provide a method in the argument `externalParsedEntityGetter` to get the data for the system identifier (if `externalParsedEntitySystemResolver` is provided, then `externalParsedEntitySystemResolver` first has to return `nil`).
+At the end the system identifier is just added as path component to the source URL (if it exists).

-The external parsed entities are not inserted by default, but they are if you set `insertExternalParsedEntities` to `true`.
-You can then also declare an element name `externalWrapperNameAttribute`: the inserted content then gets wrapped into an element of that name.
-The attributes set by `externalWrapperNameAttribute` (default: `name`) and `externalWrapperPathAttribute` (default: `path`) then are set to the name of the entity or to the path of the external parsed entity file respectively.
-(During later processing, you might want to change this representation, e.g. if the external parsed entity reference is the only content of an element, you might replace the wrapper by its content and set the according information at some attachments at the parent element, so validation of the document succeeds.)
+When the content of an external parsed entitiy is inserted, you can declare an element name `externalWrapperElement`: the inserted content then gets wrapped into an element of that name with the information about the entity in the attributes `name`, `systemID`, and `path` (`path` being optional, as an external parsed entity might get resolved without an explicit path).
+(During later processing, you might want to change this representation, e.g. if the external parsed entity reference is the only content of an element, you might replace the wrapper by its content and set the according information as some attachments of the parent element, so validation of the document succeeds.)

 One a more event handlers can be given a `parseXML` call, which implement `XEventHandler` from [XMLInterfaces](https://github.com/stefanspringer1/SwiftXMLInterfaces).
 This allows for the user of the library to catch any event during parsing like entering or leaving an element.
 E.g., the resolving of an internal entity reference could depend on the location inside the document (and not only on the name of the element or attribute), so this information can be collected by such an event handler.